ShadowOne333/The-Legend-of-Zelda-Redux/ReadMe.md

 * **snarfblam** - For the Automap hack, which was disassembled and modified to work with 1/4 hearts instead of 1/8 exclusively for this project
 * **gzip** - For his Select button fix and the title screen slow waterfall animation, and the optional patches from his Zelda Hack Pack
 * **minucce** - For his fixes for HUD Blink on cave enter/leave, scrolling timing, Link's sprite when leaving caves, Dungeon 1 Q1 door fix, random wait times when entering caves, magic beam alignment, the Diagonal Sword Swing code and the Copy/Erase save file system
-* **tacoschip** - For the fix for the sword graphics and beam graphics inside Dungeons, and the Dungeon Automap
+* **tacoschip** - For the fix for the sword graphics and beam graphics inside Dungeons, and the Dungeon Automap and Dungeon Music changes
 * **kalita-kan** - For contributing with the "ZELDA name" and "Full Hearts after death" optional patches.
 * **lexluthermeister** - For his help on creating the Optional patch for the new bosses.
 * **BlazeHeatnix** - For some script revisions and suggestions.